dawid-nowak/spark-cassandra/README.md

 ```

 # checking your deployment
-Cassandra
+Execute nodetool to check the status of your Apache Cassandra cluster:
 ```
 docker exec -ti spark-cassandra-master nodetool status

 ```
-Spark Web Console can be accessed at
+Spark Web Console can be accessed at :
 ```
 firefox http://<<spark-master-cassandra>>:8080
 ```